UBC-FRESH/nbds_dss/README.md

 ### 1. **Data Folder**

 This folder contains all the necessary data for the DSS.
-- **Note**: Shape files for the *Equity Silver* and *Red Chris* cases are not included in the GitHub repository due to their large file sizes.
+- Shapefiles are placed in the corresponding large data folder for each case study.
 - Each case study has its dedicated folder containing the respective Woodstock files.
 - The curves folder contains the generated carbon curves for each case study.

 ### 2. **Outputs Folder**

 Results are saved in this folder in the form of figures, CSV files, and pickle files.
-Subfolders are organized as follows:

-- **`hwp1_dis1`**: Includes results considering Harvested Wood Products (HWP) with displacement effects.
-- **`hwp1_dis0`**: Includes results considering HWP without displacement effects.
-- **`hwp0_immed1`**: Assumes all harvested products turn into emissions immediately after harvesting.

-### 3. **Scenarios Folder**

-This folder contains results for all scenarios run under different assumptions regarding HWPs and displacement effects for all cases.

 ## Main Scripts